lmfit/uncertainties/_sources/install.rst.txt

 install using something like

 .. code-block:: sh

    conda install -c conda-forge uncertainties

 .. code-block:: sh

   sudo port install py**-uncertainties

+or

 .. code-block:: sh

   sudo apt get python-uncertainties

-In general, using `pip` is recommended.
+depending on your platform and installation of Python.
+For all installations of Python, using `pip` should work and is therefore recommended.

 Souce code and Development Version
 ==================================